Back to blog

 Can Delete My Tweets access my account when I'm not using it?

 No. It only works while the app is open and you're logged in.
-Close the app, and it has zero access.
+Close the app, and Delete My Tweets stops driving that browser session.

 Is this method safe for [job seekers](/blog/delete-old-tweets-before-job-interview)?